 2. Using "Batch generate" to create the URLs for all pages

-An alternative but every effective way to approach scraping multiple pages of a website is to first collect the URLs of all the pages you would need to scrape and build a task using the list of URLs collected.
+An alternative but very effective way to approach scraping multiple pages of a website is to first collect the URLs of all the pages you would need to scrape and build a task using the list of URLs collected.

 Take a close look at the web page URLs for the different pages, do you notice something like this?

-If you are seeing a similar pattern like the example above, with only the page-number changing in the URLs of the different pages, you can easily batch generate all the page URLs and scrape as many pages as needed.
+If you are seeing a similar pattern to the example above, with only the page-number changing in the URLs of the different pages, you can easily batch generate all the page URLs and scrape as many pages as needed.
 Once you have the links generated, Octoparse goes on to scrape all the pages automatically.

 3. Create a pagination manually

 Even when Auto-detect fails to work and page URLs are not showing pattern, you can still create a pagination action manually.